mrsauravs/onlinehelp/_docs/ownCloud/ownclouddesktopclient.md

 order: 4
 ---

-To install the ownCloud desktop client and connect to the ownCloud X Server:
+> Install the ownCloud desktop client and connect to the ownCloud X Server.

+Follow these steps:

 1. Go to the [ownCloud](https://owncloud.com/download/) installation page.
 2. Navigate to *ownCloud Desktop Clients* > *ownCloud Linux Client* and download the desktop client.